When I named this company, people thought I was being dark. I was being honest.

 What the Name Means

-I have spent years inside owner-operated businesses in healthcare, telehealth, and services.[2]
+I have spent the last several years inside three businesses where the cavalry never showed up.[2]
 Not advising from outside.
 Inside.
 In the operations, in the financials, in the patient journey, in the team structure.
 Close enough to see what is actually happening versus what the founder believes is happening.

 Nothing external was coming.
 It never does.
 The shift is always internal.
 It is always the operator deciding to look at the business differently.
 To build systems instead of relying on intelligence.
 To build structure instead of relying on energy.
 To stop solving problems and start solving the conditions that produce problems.